-I really enjoyed this movie and the two lead actors were the main reasons why.
+I really enjoyed this movie and the two lead actors were a couple of big reasons why.
 This may be the best performance that I have ever seen from Jeremy Renner.
-His character is in a tremendous amount of emotional pain that is hidden beneath the surface.
-This character is (emotionally) wounded and could have been performed in a way that made him come across as cold and boring.
-Instead, Jeremy Renner gave it depth and properly depicted the pain beneath the surface.
+His character was in a tremendous amount of emotional pain that was hidden beneath the surface.
+This character was emotionally wounded and could have been performed in a way that made him come across as cold and boring.
+Instead, Jeremy Renner gave the character depth and properly depicted the pain beneath the surface.

-Elizabeth Olsen plays a rookie F.B.I. agent who is in way over her head with this case.
-The harsh conditions of Wind River reservation has her completely out of her element.
-That being said, she cares deeply about finding whoever was responsible for this murder so she has the sense to realize she has no idea what she is doing out in Wyoming and she has the sense to know that Cory Lambert needs to be directly involved in the case.
+Elizabeth Olsen played a rookie F.B.I. agent who was in way over her head with this case.
+The harsh conditions of Wind River reservation had her completely out of her element.
+That being said, she cared deeply about finding whoever was responsible for this murder, so she had the sense to realize she had no idea what she was doing out in Wyoming, and she had the sense to know that she needed Cory Lambert directly involved in the case.
 I thought Elizabeth Olsen did a good job of finding the balance.
-She did a great job of showing how overwhelmed her character is but also showed the passion her character had for the victim.
+She did a great job of showing how overwhelmed her character was, while also showing the character’s wise decision-making as well as showing the passion her character had for getting justice for the victim.

 Con: Motives (-4pts)

-Again, I will not spoil anything if this movie but I did not think the assailant's motives worked for this movie.
+Again, I will not spoil anything, but I did not think the criminal’s motives worked for this movie.
 Do I believe something like this actually happened?
 Yes, but when the film was heavily dramatized and the mystery was heavily focused on, the audience will try to piece things together and come up with various answers to the mystery.
-The audience tries to figure it out before the characters so they will come up with an infinite number of crazy outcomes.
+The audience will try to figure it out before the characters, so they will come up with an infinite number of crazy outcomes.